maxsharabayko/ietf-moq-metrics/draft-moq-sharabayko-metrics.md

 : A sequential number of the payload.
 Starts from zero and is incremented for every payload that follows.

 NTP 64-Bit Timestamp: 64 bits.
-: NTP 64-Bit Timestamp {{RFC5905}} {{RFC8877}} of the moment the payload has been generated (generation has been finished).
-System clock.
+: NTP 64-bit system clock timestamp {{RFC5905}} {{RFC8877}} of the moment when a payload has been generated meaning the payload generation has finished.

 Monotonic Clock Timestamp: 64 bits.
-: Monotonic Clock Timestamp of the moment the payload has been generated.
+: Monotonic clock timestamp of the moment when a payload has been generated.
   Represents microseconds elapsed since monotonic clock epoch.

 Payload Length: 32 bits.
 : The full length of the payload (including preceding "Payload Sequence Number" and both timestamp fields).

 MD5 Checksum: 128 bits.
 : A hash value to confirm the payload integrity.
-Calculated for the whole message with the SHA-128 Checksum field zeroed out.
+Calculated for the whole message with the SHA-128 checksum field zeroed out.

-Remaining payload: variable length.
+Remaining Payload: variable length.
-: The remaining payload is generated to form the whole DATAGRAM packet of the whole STREAM.
+: The remaining payload of variable length.
   Randomly generated sequence of bytes.
-  May be generated as a sequence of 8-bit integers starting with value of the remainder after dividing the Payload Sequence Number by 32 and followed by sequentially increasing values.
+MAY be generated as a sequence of 8-bit integers starting with value of the remainder after dividing the Payload Sequence Number by 32 and followed by sequentially increasing values.

+In the case of QUIC streams, the payload can be as long as the specified stream length and MUST account for the entire stream.
+As stream data is sent in the form of STREAM frames, the very first frame will contain Payload Sequence Number, NTP 64-Bit Timestamp, Monotonic Clock Timestamp, Payload Length, and MD5 Checksum fields, as well as some of the remaining payload data.
+Consequent STREAM frames will carry the rest of the payload.

-In the case of a QUIC DATAGRAM the payload size MUST fit exactly into a single DATAGRAM.
+In the case of QUIC datagrams, the payload MUST fit into a single DATAGRAM frame.
-The Payload Sequence Number is increased for each new DATAGRAM.
+The Payload Sequence Number field MUST be increased for each sent DATAGRAM frame.

-In the case of QUIC STREAMS the payload size MUST form the whole STREAM.
+TODO (Maxim): Messages !!!
+Then change a bit the text above.

-# Metrics
+# Performance Metrics {#performance-metrics}

-The the following metrics are included in the scope.
+The calculation of the following metrics is suggested to be included in the scope:

+- Transmission Delay (or Latency) {{transmission-delay}},
+- Interarrival Jitter {{jitter-rfc3550}},
+- Time-Stamped Delay Factor (TS-DF) {{ts-df}},
+- Total Number of Received Payloads {{received-payloads}},
+- Total Number of Missing Payloads {{missing-payloads}},
+- Total Number of Reordered Payloads and Reordering Distance {{reordered-payloads}},
+- and others metrics as defined below.

-The RECOMMENDED measurement period is 1 second, but other values are also possible.
+The RECOMMENDED measurement period is 1 second, however, alternative period length is also possible.
+This value is dictated by the TS-DF metric specification {{EBU3337}}.

-## Transmission Delay
+## Transmission Delay {#transmission-delay}

-The transmission delay is measured based on the system clock (NTP 64-Bit Timestamp).
+Transmission Delay (or Latency) is measured based on the system clock (NTP 64-Bit Timestamp {{payload-structure}}).
-It is important to check and set up the synchronization of clocks between sender and receiver machines before the experiment to gain transmission delay values closer to the actual one.
+It is RECOMMENDED to synchronize the clocks on both sender and receiver machines before an experiment so that an error associated with a clock drift is as less as possible.
-Otherwise there will be a certain shift.
-Anyway the value can be used to determine if and how much the transmission delay changes.

-The transmission delay (TD) sample is calculated from the system clock value (T_NTP_RCV) on the receiving side at the moment the payload is received by an application and the NTP 64-Bit Timestamp in the payload (T_NTP_SND):
+Transmission Delay (TD) sample is calculated at the receiver side at the moment a payload is received by an application:

 ~~~
 TD = T_NTP_RCV - T_NTP_SND
 ~~~

-Note that the resulting value will be affected by clock drift.
+where
+- T_NTP_RCV is the system clock time when the payload arrives at the receiver.

-In the case of QUIC STREAMS the T_NTP_RCV is the time when the last byte of the stream is received by the application.
+  Note that for QUIC streams, the T_NTP_RCV is the time when the very last byte of a stream is received by an application.
+- T_NTP_SND is the NTP 64-Bit Timestamp value extracted from the payload.

+Note that TD value will be affected by the clock drift, the difference in the system time of the two clocks at the sender and at the receiver.

-Minimum (TD_MIN) and maximum (TD_MAX) transmission delay values are reset to N/A at the start of each measurement period while smoothed value (TD_SMTH) isn't reset and is calculated during the entire experiment.
+Minimum (TD_MIN) and maximum (TD_MAX) delay estimates MUST be reset to "not available" (N/A) at the start of each measurement period, while the smoothed value (TD_SMOOTHED) MUST NOT be reset and the calculation SHOULD continue during the entire experiment.
+Here and throughout the current document, smoothing means applying an exponentially weighted moving average (EWMA).

 ~~~
 TD_MIN = MIN(TD_MIN, TD);
 TD_MAX = MAX(TD_MAX, TD);
-TD_SMTH = RMA(TD_SMTH, TD).
+TD_SMOOTHED = EWMA(TD_SMOOTHED, TD).
 ~~~

-## Interarrival Jitter
+## Interarrival Jitter {#jitter-rfc3550}

+Interarrival Jitter is calculated as defined in {{RFC3550}}.
+It is based on the concept of the Relative Transit Time between pairs of consecutive payloads received not necessarily in sequence (meaning that reordering is ignored), and is defined to be the smoothed average of the difference in payloads spacing at the receiver compared to the sender for a pair of payloads.
-THe Interarrival Jitter is calculated based on the {{RFC3550}}.

-The Monotonic Clock Timestamp is used for Jitter measurement.
-This value is smoothed and MUST NOT be reset at the start of each measurement period.
+The calculation is based on the Monotonic Clock Timestamp {{payload-structure}} extracted from the payload.
+As jitter is calculated as an EWMA of delay variations, it MUST NOT be reset at the start of each measurement period.

-## Time-Stamped Delay Factor (TS-DF)
+## Time-Stamped Delay Factor (TS-DF) {#ts-df}

-Time-Stamped Delay Factor (TS-DF) {{EBU3337}}.
+Time-Stamped Delay Factor metric is calculated as defined in {{EBU3337}}.

-The Monotonic Clock Timestamp for the TS-DF measurement.
+The calculation of TS-DF samples is based on the Monotonic Clock Timestamp {{payload-structure}} extracted from the payload.
-Unlike the jitter algorithm in {{RFC3550}}, the TS-DF algorithm does not use a smoothing factor and therefore gives a very accurate instantaneous result.
+Unlike the algorithm defined in {{RFC3550}}, TS-DF one does not use a smoothing factor and therefore gives a very accurate instantaneous result.
-As per the specification, the recommended measurement period is 1 second, but other values are also possible.

-## The Total Number of Received Payloads
+## Total Number of Received Payloads {#received-payloads}

 A counter is initialized with zero and incremented on each payload read.
+The value MUST NOT be reset at the start of each measurement period.

-## The Total Number of Missing Payloads
+## Total Number of Missing Payloads {#missing-payloads}

-A counter is initialized with zero and is incremented each time a discontinuity in consecutive Payload Sequence Number values is observed.
-The missing sequence numbers MUST be recorded.
-The counter is decremented by one if a missing sequence is received later on (out of order).
+A counter is initialized with zero and is incremented each time a discontinuity in consecutive payloads sequence numbers (Payload Sequence Number {{payload-structure}}) is determined.
+Missing sequence numbers MUST be recorded.
+The counter is decremented by one once a payload with missing sequence number is received out of order.
+The value MUST NOT be reset at the start of each measurement period.

-## The total number of reordered packets and reordering distance
+## Total Number of Reordered Payloads and Reordering Distance {#reordered-payloads}

-A counter is initialized with zero and is incremented each time the Payload Sequence Number value precedes the next Expected Payload Sequence Number.
+A counter is initialized with zero and is incremented each time the Payload Sequence Number {{payload-structure}} value precedes the next Expected Payload Sequence Number.

 The next Expected Payload Sequence Number is initialized with zero and is updated if the Payload Sequence Number value of a received payload incremented by one exceeds the current Expected Payload Sequence Number value.

+The value MUST NOT be reset at the start of each measurement period.

+TODO: Reordering Distance.

-## The Number of Malformed Payloads
+## The Number of Corrupted Payloads

 TODO

 ## The Number of Duplicated Payloads

 TODO

 # Security Considerations